Skip to main content

 The implications of this for wellness programs are significant.
 As wellness programs increasingly incorporate new technologies, they will be subject to a higher level of scrutiny under state privacy laws.
 They will need to be more transparent about their data collection and use practices, and they will need to provide individuals with more meaningful control over their personal information.

 This may require a fundamental rethinking of how wellness programs are designed and administered.
-Rather than being seen as a tool for employers to manage healthcare costs, they may need to be reconceptualized as a service that is provided to individuals to help them achieve their and wellness goals.
+Rather than being seen as a tool for employers to manage healthcare costs, they may need to be reconceptualized as a service that is provided to individuals to help them achieve their personal health and wellness goals.

 Technological Advancements and Their Privacy Implications